-\paragraph{Datasets.} We evaluate \sysName on three multimodal human sensing benchmarks for human activity recognition (HAR).
+We evaluate \sysName on three multimodal human sensing benchmarks for human activity recognition (HAR).

-\textbf{MM-Fi}~\cite{Chen2023MMFi} contains over 320k synchronized frames from 40 subjects with five modalities: RGB images~(I), Depth images~(D), LiDAR point clouds~(L), mmWave radar point clouds~(R), and WiFi-CSI~(W).
-For HAR, it provides 27 action categories, including 14 daily activities and 13 rehabilitation exercises.
-Following~\cite{Chen2025XFi}, we exclude WiFi-CSI because each WiFi sample spans only 100\,ms and is insufficient to capture action-level patterns.
-We follow the S1 Random Split protocol from~\cite{Chen2023MMFi}.
+\textbf{MM-Fi}~\cite{Chen2023MMFi} contains over 320K synchronized frames from 40 subjects with five sensing modalities: RGB images~(I), depth images~(D), LiDAR point clouds~(L), mmWave radar point clouds~(R), and WiFi-CSI~(W).
+The HAR task contains 27 action categories, including daily activities and rehabilitation exercises.
+Following X-Fi~\cite{Chen2025XFi}, we exclude WiFi-CSI because each WiFi sample spans only 100\,ms and is insufficient for capturing action-level patterns.
+We use the S1 random split protocol from~\cite{Chen2023MMFi}.

-\textbf{XRF55}~\cite{Wang2024XRF55} comprises 42.9K radio-frequency samples from 39 subjects with three modalities: mmWave Range-Doppler \& Range-Angle heatmaps~(R), WiFi-CSI~(W), and RFID phase series~(RF).
+\textbf{XRF55}~\cite{Wang2024XRF55} contains 42.9K radio-frequency samples from 39 subjects with three modalities: mmWave Range-Doppler and Range-Angle heatmaps~(R), WiFi-CSI~(W), and RFID phase series~(RF).
 It covers 55 action classes spanning fitness activities and human-computer interactions.
 We use the original split setting from~\cite{Wang2024XRF55}.